-Jewish Book Council, founded in 1944, is the longest-running organization devoted exclusively to the support and celebration of Jewish literature.
-For over seventy years, we have used literature to bring people together for meaningful discussions around Jewish life, identity, and culture.
+Jewish Book Council, founded in 1943, is the longest-running organization devoted exclusively to the support and celebration of Jewish literature.
+For over seventy years, Jewish Book Council has brought people together for meaningful discussions about Jewish life, identity, and culture through a literary lens.
 Jewish learning embodied in the printed word has played a crucial role in the development and strengthening of Jewish communities throughout the world.
 Jewish Book Council is proud to carry on this important tradition.

 This annual celebration of Jewish literature sponsored by Jewish Book Council occurs the month before Hanukkah.
 It has been celebrated by libraries and Jewish organizations since 1943.
 Prior to 1943, the program was called Jewish Book Week, which began in 1925.